Malaysia Data Privacy Laws: PDPA 2010 Compliance Guide (2026)

 What Constitutes a Personal Data Breach

-The PDPA now formally defines a "personal data breach" as any breach, loss, misuse, or unauthorized access of personal data.
-This definition is source-agnostic, meaning it covers breaches resulting from external cyberattacks, employee errors, system misconfigurations, misplaced devices, or any other cause.
+The PDPA now formally defines a personal data breach as any breach, loss, misuse, or unauthorized access of personal data.
+This definition covers breaches from external cyberattacks, employee errors, system misconfigurations, misplaced devices, or any other cause.

 When Notification Is Required

-A breach of significant scale (over 1,000 data subjects) triggers the obligation to notify the Commissioner even if it does not otherwise cause significant harm to individuals.
+A breach affecting more than 1,000 data subjects triggers the obligation to notify the Commissioner even if it does not cause significant harm to individuals.

-If the breach is likely to result in significant harm to individual data subjects, the controller must also notify the affected individuals.
-Notification to data subjects must occur without undue delay and no later than 7 days after the initial notification to the Commissioner.
+If the breach is likely to result in significant harm to individual data subjects, the controller must also notify the affected individuals without undue delay and no later than 7 days after notifying the Commissioner.

 Breach Register Requirements